lamini-ai/lamini-ai.github.io/docs/self_managed/kubernetes_install.md

       catchall: 1
    }
    ```
    The example above would create 4 pods using 4 GPUs in total.
 Each pod has 1 GPU.
 The example shows 1 inference pod allocated to `batch` inference, 1 pod dedicated only to `streaming` inference, 1 dedicated only to `embedding` inference (also used in classification), and 1 for the `catchall` pod, which is intended to handle requests for models that have not been preloaded on the `batch` pod.
+See [Model Management](../model_management) for more details.

 1. Update the number of training pods and number of GPUs per pod:
    ```yaml title="helm_config.yaml"